tidbyt/tidbyt.dev/docs/03_integrate/integrate.md

 Let's say you've [built](../02_build/build.md) a beautiful bitcoin tracker located in `examples/bitcoin.star`.
-You can easily render this to a webp image using `pixlet render`:
+You can easily render this to a webp image using pixlet:

 `pixlet render examples/bitcoin.star`